seapoup/bashup/README.md

 ## Under construction
-Insert a sanity check in zfs-snapshot.sh if settings.cfg is in the same folder, otherwise abort Insert a sanity check if bashup=found in settings.cfg, otherwise abort
+Insert a sanity check in zfs-snapshot.sh if settings.cfg is in the same folder, otherwise abort Insert a sanity check if bashup=found in settings.cfg, otherwise abort Moving uncommented rsync of zfs-snapshot.sh to its own script Moving variables of folder-backup.sh to settings.cfg